GKFire/TorchOS/README.md

 What does this do?
 ----------
   This contains an install script for Debian users to automate the install and setup for a Window Manager and preferences.
-The install script will launch apt and download the required packages to setup TorchOS. set variables needed, setup customizations, and change the shell from bash to zsh.
+The install script will launch apt and download the required packages to setup TorchOS. set variables needed, setup customizations, and change the shell from bash to fish.

 What it includes.
 ----------
-- zsh (shell)
+- fish(shell)
 - st (terminal)
 - dwm (window manager)
 - chromium (primary browser)
-- brave (secondary browser)
+- brave (secondary browser) (optional)
 - git
-- perl enviroment
+- perl enviroment (optional)
-- rust enviroment
+- rust enviroment (optional)
-- java (choice of openjdk or oracle)
+- javajdk (lastest + lts) (optional)
+- vscode
+- eclipse (optional with java)
+- vim

 Install
 ---------